 We have listed hundreds of Blu-rays on our excluded list.
 Many of them are being offered by your favorite vendors.
 Many of the claims being made for them are fraudulent.
 Don't get ripped off---check our Excluded List before you buy!

 Special Stories.
 Here we have longer stories of general importance that don't fit well in the journal format.
 Our most popular special stories are the Best Ballet and Dance Blu-rays and Best Operas Blu-rays.
 Are you going to watch Die Zauberflöte?
 It might help you to refer to our outline of Zauberflöte that gives you the complete story as conveyed by the music and the (often-cut) spoken parts.

 What is HDVD?
 This explains how we have tired to "future-proof" the name of our website.

 Titles by Category.
 This lists all the categories of stories we have tagged.
 It tells you, for example, how many operas have been published that meet our standards.
 Click on a category and you get all the stories we have tagged for that category in reverse date order.

-Titles by Publisher, This list shows that a lot of folks have published one or two HDVD titles.
-Opus Art has published the most.
+Titles by Publisher.
 Click on a publisher and you get all the stories we have covered from that house.

 Grade Explanations.
 We have an unusual grading scheme.
 We try to indicate quality with our grades.
 But we also know how much honest opinions can differ about particular fine-art titles.
 So we try hard to give you enough information to form an opinion different than ours.